souhouse/code-push/migration-notice.md

     `https://codepush-management.azurewebsites.net/apps/{app_name}/deployments/`

-* Error message
+* Error handling

-  Messages and status codes for error handling are different.
-For example the output of the case when you don't have the app:
+  Error messages differ.
+Status codes only differ when the application is not found for the owner:

   * versions **[4.0.0](https://github.com/microsoft/code-push/releases/tag/v4.0.0)** and above: